Abortion in Norway

-The legality of, and public opinion toward, abortion in Norway has changed dramatically in the last 100 years.
-Current Norwegian legislation and public health policy provides for abortion on request in the first 12 weeks of gestation, by application up to the 18th week, and thereafter only under special circumstances until the fetus is viable, which is usually presumed at 21 weeks and 6 days.
+Abortion in Norway is available on demand within the first eighteen weeks of gestation, measured as 17 weeks and 6 days from the first day of the last menstrual period.
+After this 18-week time limit, a request must be submitted to a special medical assessment board that will determine whether an abortion will be granted.

+According to the Norwegian Directorate of Health, requirements for being granted an abortion become stricter the longer a woman has been pregnant.
+After the 18th week of gestation, the pregnancy cannot be terminated except on grounds of grave risk.
+After the 22nd week of gestation, abortion is prohibited by Norwegian law (except in cases where the fetus is not viable).

+Abortion is provided for free to those who are living in Norway.

+On 1 June 2024, the gestational limit for legal abortion was increased from 12 weeks to 18 weeks.
+This new law came into force on 1 June 2025.

 History

 In Christian V's legislation of 1687, abortion was punishable by death.
 By the law of 1842, it was no longer a capital offense, but could be punished by up to six years of imprisonment and hard labor or abortion in cases where the mother's life was in danger or the child would be stillborn.

 Early activism

 An important milestone for the issue of abortion on request came on 15 January 1915, when Katti Anker Møller gave a speech in Kristiania (now Oslo) calling for legalized abortion on request.
 She said that "the basis for all freedom is the governance over one's own body, and everything that is in it.
 The opposite is the condition of a slave." ("Grundlaget for al frihet er rådighet over egen krop og hvad i den er.
 Det motsatte er en slaves tilstand.")

 In the period between 1920 and 1929, about 100 individuals were sentenced for an illegal abortion.
 In one of Oslo's largest hospitals, 82 women died as a result of illegal abortions, and 3,791 women were treated for injuries sustained under these procedures.

 In 1934, the ministry of Justice named a committee to start work on new legislation on abortion, headed by Katti Anker Møller's daughter Tove Mohr.
 The following year, a campaign opposing the committee's work gathered 207,000 signatures.
 The government tabled the committee's work.

 The political debate continued on the issue, though World War II put other priorities in the public discourse.
 During the German occupation, the maternal hygiene offices pioneered by Katti Anker Møller were shut down and all their materials put to the fire.

 When the maternal hygiene offices reopened in 1950, abortion counseling became one of their main services.
 An estimated 3,000 legal abortions and 7,000–10,000 illegal abortions were performed each year in the 1950s.
 In 1956, the prevalence of illegal abortions reached such levels that a council on penal law recommended stiffer penalties for illegal abortions.